hashbang/os/README.md

 Additionally, we seek to produce signed deterministic builds allowing for high accountability via redundant CI systems all getting the same hash.

-Heavily inspired by CopperheadOS (RIP) and its spiritual successor RattlesnakeOS with a focus on providing a trustable path to free public AOSP builds.
+Heavily inspired by the former CopperheadOS (RIP) project.
+We seek to provide a trustable path to free public AOSP builds patched for privacy and security.

 ## Features ##